Theta2 Crucis

-Since a member of the system is a β Cephei-type variable star, the magnitude is not fixed but varies slightly between +4.70 and +4.74.
+Since a member of the system is a β Cephei-type variable star, the apparent visual magnitude is not fixed but varies slightly between +4.70 and +4.74.
 The period of this variability is 0.0889 days.
 The system is categorized as is a blue-white B-type main sequence star with a stellar classification of B3 V, although it has also been classified as a subgiant.
 Evolutionary models show it at a late stage of its main sequence life.